Cash generated from operating activities of a business

 Operating Cash Flow (OCF) is the amount of cash generated by the regular operating activities of a business within a specific time period.

-The formula for each company will be a little different, but the basic structure always consists of the three same elements: 1) OCF begins with net income, 2) adds back any non-cash items, 3) and adjusts for changes in net working capital.
-Summing these three elements together arrives at the total cash generated or consumed by operations in the period.
+The formula for each company will be a little different, but the basic structure always consists of the same three elements: 1) OCF begins with net income, 2) adds back any non-cash items, and 3) adjusts for changes in net working capital.
+Summing these three elements together results in the total cash generated or consumed by operations in the period.

 When performing financial analysis, operating cash flow should be used in conjunction with net income, free cash flow (FCF), and other metrics to properly assess a company’s performance and financial health.